Star Trek fan productions: Star Trek: The Continuing Mission

-This independent production is the story of the USS Montana, a ship from the end of the era of "cowboy diplomacy" that travels seventy years into the future--into the new world of careful steps and slow deliberation.
-Flung to a new time and into a new culture, the crew of the Montana is forced to adapt--but this hardly stops them from facing new adventures in the 24th century.
-The pilot episode, "Ghost Ship," was released in December 2007, and since then seven more episodes have been released, most recently "Cathedral in the Void" on May 10, 2014.
+This independent production is the story of the USS Montana, a ship from the end of the era of "cowboy diplomacy" that travels seventy years into the future—into the new world of careful steps and slow deliberation.
+Flung to a new time and into a new culture, the crew of the Montana is forced to adapt—but this hardly stops them from facing new adventures in the 24th century.
+The pilot episode, "Ghost Ship," was released in December 2007, and since then seven more episodes have been released, that last was "Cathedral in the Void" on May 10, 2014.

 Star Trek: Defiant

 This monthly audio drama produced by Pendant Productions follows the adventures of the USS Defiant from Star Trek: Deep Space Nine.
 It was honored as the best fan-produced Star Trek audio drama of 2009 by TrekMovie.com.
 The drama was cancelled in May 2012, and all produced episodes were removed from the website with no reason given.